The Vermont Statutes Online

 (G) A person who has any other contact with this State that would allow this State to require the seller to collect and remit use tax under the provisions of the Constitution and laws of the United States.

-(H) A person who provides telecommunications service as defined in subdivision (19) of this section, except that "vendor" shall not include a person whose activities in this State are limited to the performance of any activities which, without more, would not constitute nexus for sales tax collection purposes, plus any or all of the following necessary to create or maintain a Worldwide Web page or Internet site for the person:
+(H) A person who provides telecommunications service as defined in subdivision (19) of this section, except that “vendor” shall not include a person whose activities in this State are limited to the performance of any activities that, without more, would not constitute nexus for sales tax collection purposes, plus any or all of the following necessary to create or maintain a World Wide Web page or Internet site for the person:

 (i) ownership of data or programming code in this State, or use of that data or programming code by another person or by a person not in this State;